sst/guide/_examples/how-to-create-a-vuejs-app-with-serverless.md

 ## Conclusion

 And that's it!
-We've got a completely serverless click counter in Vue.ts.
+We've got a completely serverless click counter in Vue.js.
 A local development environment, to test and make changes.
 And it's deployed to production as well, so you can share it with your users.
 Check out the repo below for the code we used in this example.
 And leave a comment if you have any questions!